rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 ###View the image contents

-The preceeding commands extract the image file(s) into a subdirectory named, **image**, which contains the file system.
+The preceeding commands extract the image files into a subdirectory named, **image**, which contains the file system.
 If there is another image file named "image.vhd" within this directory, you should mount it separately, because the first generation infrastructure used several different versions of Xen (XenClassic and XenServer).
 Images taken on XenClassic were file level, while images taken on XenServer were block level.
 Mounting a VHD in Linux is possible, but we recommend that you attach the VHD to a virtual machine on your local workstation by using VMware Workstation, or VirtualBox.
 If the image is a Windows Cloud Server image, mounting the VHD is an easier process, as shown in the following example.

 ###Mount a Windows VHD